Eric Hutchinson: 2019: Before & After Life

 Before & After Life was released one track at a time to members of Patreon.
-The album includes multiple tracks written for and about his wife, Jill, and their daughter Zelda.
+The album includes multiple tracks written for and about his wife Jill and their daughter Zelda, plus several tracks about the death of his mother-in-law.
 The full album was released on February 14, 2019.

 2020: Class of 98

 Hutchinson's next album, Class of 98 was originally scheduled for release April 17, but was delayed until June 12 due to the 2020 Coronavirus Outbreak.
 It was then further delayed in the wake of the George Floyd protests.
 On September 11, he released a deluxe edition of the album, which included most of the tracks' acoustic versions.

-The album has been described as "a 90s alt-rock-inspired autobiographical record that chronicles the singer-songwriter’s adolescence."
+2022: Sing Along!

+Hutchinson's six-track album Sing Along! was inspired by 1960s-era protest songs in the folk and gospel genres, featuring more political and social messages than much of his previous work.
+The album was released on August 5, 2022.

 Touring

 In the winter of 2015, Hutchinson embarked on his "Almost Solo" tour.
 In the spring of 2016, Hutchinson joined Rachel Platten on her "Wildfire Tour" in many cities.

 Hutchinson's regular touring band, The Believers, consists of Elliott Blaufuss (Guitars, Keys & Vocals), Ian Allison (Bass & Vocals) and Bryan Taylor (Drums, Percussion & Vocals).
 The band also sometimes features Jessie Payo on Backup Vocals.
 Eric Hutchinson & The Believers are known for a nonstop show that is high energy, funny, and full of soul.

 On October 24, 2016, Hutchinson announced that he would be taking an indefinite break from touring after his "Anyone Who Knows Me" tour.
-The tour ended at the 9:30 Club in the U Street district of Washington, D.C. on November 2, 2016.
+The tour ended at the 9:30 Club in the U Street district of Washington, D.C., on November 2, 2016.

 On February 7, 2020, Hutchinson announced the "Class of 98 Tour".

+In fall 2023, Hutchinson toured in celebration of the 15th anniversary of his 2008 album Sounds Like This, which he performed in its entirety.